-All employers, no matter the company size, should have an employee handbook to communicate essential policies of the company to employees.
-A company employee handbook also serves as a legal defense against claims brought by an employee against the company or its managers.
-Employee handbooks also provide guidance to both supervisors and their employees.
-A well-written handbook will boost employee productivity and a company’s bottom line.
+All employers, no matter the company size, should have a company employee handbook to communicate essential policies of the company to employees.
+First, it can serve as a legal defense against claims brought by an employee against the company or its managers.

 You may also like the Financial Poise webinar, “Employment Law 101“

-2. Expectations: The employee handbook should include disciplinary policies, conduct and performance measures expected by the company.
-Here, the company employee handbook establishes what actions may lead to discipline or other consequences.
+Expectations: An employee handbook should include a code of conduct, performance measures, and disciplinary policies.
 These guidelines will make it easier for employees to understand what is expected and will assist supervisors in enforcing rules and defined procedures.
+And, they establish what actions may lead to discipline or other negative consequences.

-3. Clocking in and out Procedures: The company employee handbook gives an employer the opportunity to lay out rules for clocking in and out for non-exempt employees.
-This may protect against unpaid overtime claims by allowing employers to remind employees that falsifying time worked will lead to discipline and that unauthorized overtime and working outside of regular hours without authorization is not permissible.
+Clocking in and out Procedures: A company employee handbook can lay out rules for clocking in and out by non-exempt employees.
+This may protect against unpaid overtime claims by allowing employers to document rules showing that unauthorized overtime is not permissible.
+Likewise, it can make clear that working outside of regular hours without authorization is not permissible.
+Thus, this aspect of an employee handbook can assist employers when sued by an employee claiming that he or she worked before or after normal business hours and over 40 hours a week without receiving payment for overtime hours.

 You may also like, “Invest in Your Employees“

-5. Acknowledgment: An employee handbook allows for documentation to record that employees have read and understood the company’s policies and procedures.
-Handbooks should include an acknowledgment form so that the employer has a signed receipt from the employee that he or she understands the policies and procedures of the company.
-Starting from that place of acknowledgement gives employers the ability to have conversations where all parties are on the same page.
+Acknowledgment: An employee handbook should include an acknowledgment form so that the employer has a signed receipt from the employee that he or she understands the policies and procedures of the company.

-6. Anti-Harassment Policy: The handbook should include steps for employees to report issues regarding harassment, retaliation or discrimination so that the employer can rapidly address any concerns.
-The inclusion and dissemination of such policies provide a defense to employers when an employee claims illegal treatment on behalf of another employee or a superior.
+Anti-Harassment Policy: An employee handbook should include steps for employees to report issues regarding harassment, retaliation or discrimination so that the employer can rapidly address any concerns.
+The inclusion and dissemination of anti-harassment policies provide a defense to employers when an employee claims illegal treatment on the part of another employee or a supervisor.
+If the alleged harasser is a co-worker, the employer should not be liable for the alleged conduct unless the employer knew or should have known about it. *

 Zascha Blanco Abbott is with Sioli Alexander Pino, in Miami, Florida.
 Zascha focuses her practice on the representation of public and private employers in labor and employment matters.
 Her experience includes defending employers in a variety of employment-related lawsuits, such as claims of discrimination, hostile work environment, breach of contract claims, constitutional violations, and retaliation…